 Comparison of the properties of silica aerogel doped with two different laser dyes: Crystal violet and Rhodamine B

-In this paper, silica aerogel was doped with two types of laser dyes, Crystal Violet and Rhodamine B, dissolved in ethanol.
-All samples were prepared in two different ways, with different concentrations.
-The first way, named (CV1, RH1), the modification occurs after the samples are converted to gel.
-The second way, called (CV2, RH2), the modification procedure, starts by adding the modified solution to the sol.
-TEOS were used as precursors in a two-step acid-based catalysis, and silanol group TMCS + n-hexane was used as a surface modification.
-The comparison of the characterization and structural properties between the two dyes was made by FTER, FESEM, XRD, BET, and contact angle measurements.
-Results indicate that crystal violet gives much better results than Rhodamine B, as the measurement of the contact angle was 153° and the surface area reached 970 m2/gm, while for Rhodamine B, the maximum contact angle reached by the samples was 146° and the largest surface area reached 899 m2/gm.
-The total pour volume was 1.066 cm3/gm in crystal violet, while it was equal to 1.6 cm3/gm in Rhodamine B.
+In this paper, silica aerogel was doped with two laser dyes, Crystal violet and Rhodamine B, dissolved in ethanol.
+All samples were prepared in two different ways, with different concentrations and compared with non-doped prepared aerogel.
+The first way is the modification after the samples are converted to gel.
+The second way, the modification procedure, starts by adding the modified solution to the sol.
+TEOS was used as a precursor in two-step acid-base catalysis, and the silanol group trimethylchlorosilane + n-hexane was used as a surface modification.
+Fourier-transform infrared spectroscopy, field emission scanning electron microscope, X-ray diffraction, nitrogen adsorption-desorption isotherm, and contact angle measurements compared the characterization and structural properties of the two dyes.
+Results indicate that crystal violet gives better than Rhodamine B, as the contact angle measurement was 153°, total pour volume was 1.066 cm3/gm and the surface area was more significant than 970 m2/gm.
+While for Rhodamine B, the maximum contact angle was 146°, and the largest surface area was 899 m2/gm.
+And total pour volume was 1.6 cm3/gm.